dylancunliffe/dylancunliffe.github.io/_posts/2025-10-25-traffic-prediction.md

 ## Overview

+My daily commute from **West Vancouver to UBC** is influenced by:

+- Bridge congestion
+- Traffic choke points
+- Time-of-day patterns
+- Campus-specific traffic flows

+Leaving with even a few minutes difference can lead to large differences in total travel time.
+In the interest of minimizing how much time I spend sitting in traffic and trying to optimize my departure time to be as efficient as possible without being late, I decided to take on this project.
+The objective was to build a system that answers:

+> **“If I left right now, how long would my commute take?”**

-**Sea-to-School Forecasting** is a full end-to-end commute prediction system built to estimate travel time from **West Vancouver → UBC** using:
+To accomplish this, I built: **Sea-to-School Forecasting**.
+A full end-to-end commute prediction system built to estimate travel time from **West Vancouver → UBC** using:

 - A custom **ESP32 embedded device** for GPS data collection
+- A **segment-based statistical algorithm**
 - A c-based **prediction engine**
-- A **segment-based route algorithm**
-- A pipeline for historical data analysis

-The project combines embedded systems, data engineering, and predictive modelling into a full stack system backed by real commute data.
+- Real-time **drive duration prediction outputs**

 ---